Which iPad should you choose? Our complete guide

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Hello, here I am on a completely different topic to help you choose the iPad that suits you best!
-Over the years, the iPad has become essential and trendy, and not just among Apple fans.
-Let’s be honest, Apple’s reputation speaks for itself: sleek design, durability, regular updates, and above all, an ecosystem that connects all your devices together.
-But not all iPads are made for the same use.
-So, it’s important to choose the one with the best value for money to meet your needs.
-Plus, they’re not cheap, so it would be a shame to make the wrong choice.
-This is also an important point that we discuss in our article on the best action cameras of the moment.
+Hello!
+This time, I’m switching to a very different topic to help you choose the iPad that suits you best.
+Over the years, the iPad has become a must-have device, and not only for Apple fans.
+Let’s be honest: Apple’s reputation speaks for itself, with sleek design, long-term durability, regular updates, and, above all, an ecosystem that connects all your devices smoothly.
+But not every iPad is made for the same type of use.
+That’s why it’s important to choose the model that gives you the best value for your needs.
+And since iPads are not exactly cheap, it would be a shame to make the wrong choice.
+This is also an important point we cover in our article on the best action cameras of the moment.

-So, to answer the question: which iPad to choose without getting lost in the ranges and technical specifications?
-That’s the goal of this article.
-Indeed, in this guide, I help you find the right iPad model and the accessories that go with it, depending on your use.
-On the agenda: essential criteria that really matter—power, screen, storage, Apple Pencil or keyboard, and my clear recommendations.
+So, to answer the question: which iPad should you choose without getting lost in the different ranges and technical specifications?
+That’s exactly the goal of this article.
+In this guide, I’ll help you find the right iPad model, along with the accessories that make sense for your use.
+On the agenda: the criteria that really matter, including power, screen, storage, Apple Pencil and keyboard compatibility, plus my clear recommendations.

-Just before starting, in the same spirit as this article, we recently wrote a complete guide on portable photo printers.
-If this trendy accessory interests you, I think it could really help you!
+Before we start, we recently published a complete guide to portable photo printers in the same spirit as this article.
+If this trendy little accessory interests you, I think it could really help.

 Guide to the best iPads of the moment